Fymir27/GraphUtilities/README.md

 Build the .dll yourself by opening the VisualStudio solution (GraphUtilities.sln) and building it (F7)

 Option 2:
-Copy GraphUtilities/Graph.cs into your project (it's just one file)
+Copy needed files into your project

 ## Developing